 Thoughts, that is, diamonds, silicon, and gold, are ahead.

 some conversations with marc scm

-Marc and I discuss big (and sometimes medium) ideas.
-Topics you cannot talk about with just anybody.
-Each episode starts with a life question, either stated or implied, and we go from there.
+Marc and I discuss somewhat deep topics that you cannot talk about with just anybody.
+Each episode starts with a question, stated or implied, and we go from there.

 finding, and thinking, new

 Humanity is in the midst of an evolutionary leap in consciousness Lisa claims, and I concur.
 So what does that mean?
 What do we do with this understanding?
 Where does this belief lead us philosophically and pragmatically?

 luke's perspective, and ours lpo

 Both Daniel and I find tremendous power in the words, the ideas, we would say the Holy Spirit's presence, in the Bible.
 In lpo, we consider the Book of Luke.
 We do not intend or pretend to give the final, definitive view of what the book is saying; rather, we offer what we hear it saying—its encouraging words of possibilities, new understandings, life.